hclivess/Montecarlo/README.md

 # Montecarlo
-Basic Montecarlo distribution simulator to determine volume difference between a circle of radius `r` and a rectangle of a side length `r` based on a sample of randomlz placed points in a plane.
+Basic Montecarlo distribution simulator to determine volume difference between a circle of radius `r` and a rectangle of a side length `r` based on a sample of randomly placed points in a plane.
 Requirements include `pycairo` for graphic output.

 Output preview:
 - In plane: 40